 Topics in this post:

-"gross negligence philippines", "gross and habitual neglect of duties", "gross negligence philippine labor law", "gross and habitual neglect by the employee of his duties", "gross neglect of duty", "gross negligence philippine law", "gross habitual neglect", "gross negligence labor law philippines", "WORK NEGLIGENCE ON THE LABOR CODE OF THE PHILIPPINES", "gross neglect of duty philippine law"
+"gross negligence philippines", "gross and habitual neglect of duties", "gross negligence philippine labor law", "gross and habitual neglect by the employee of his duties", "gross neglect of duty", "gross negligence philippine law", "attendance gross negligence NLRC illegal dismissal", "gross neglect", "gross negligence labor", "What is negligence under the Philippine labor code"